Trystan4861/scriptsLauncher/README.md

-# Scripts Launcher
+# Tasks Launcher

-A Visual Studio Code extension that provides a convenient status bar button with dropdown menu for executing npm scripts from your package.json file.
+A Visual Studio Code extension that provides a convenient status bar button with dropdown menu for executing npm tasks and VSCode tasks from your project.

 ## Features

 - **Status Bar Integration**: Quick access via a "Run Task" button in the status bar
-- **Script Selection**: Choose which scripts to display in the dropdown menu
+- **Task Selection**: Choose which npm tasks and VSCode tasks to display in the dropdown menu
-- **One-Click Execution**: Run npm scripts with a single click
+- **One-Click Execution**: Run npm tasks and VSCode tasks with a single click
-- **Terminal Integration**: Scripts execute in VSCode's integrated terminal
+- **Terminal Integration**: Tasks execute in VSCode's integrated terminal
-- **Workspace Configuration**: Different script selections per project
+- **Workspace Configuration**: Different task selections per project

 ## Installation